PPerrine1/cs530hexdump/README.md

 * Only opens regular file type (binary or text/ASCII)
 * Running xbd with '-b' dumps in binary format
 * must include a file to be read as the last command line arg

-## List/Description of novel/significant design decisions

-## Extra Features/algorithms/functionality

-## List/Description of all known deficiences or bugs

-## Lessons Learned
-We learned C++ syntax, how pointers and addresses work in C++, and how to make a makefile.